-The documentary weaves together an alternative narrative strand told through dance and movement, mostly choreographed by Mariko Yamada, Rosalie “Daystar” Jones, Sraddha Prativadi and Sejal Shah.
-Since prejudice is largely a matter of reading bodies in particular ways and racism is received by and carried in the body, dance is the perfect medium to underline the personal stories shared in the film and the impact of racism on our health and well-being.
+The film weaves together an alternative narrative strand told through dance and movement choreographed by Mariko Yamada, Rosalie “Daystar” Jones, Sraddha Prativadi and Sejal Shah.
+Since prejudice is largely a matter of reading bodies in particular ways, and racism is received by and carried in the body, dance is the perfect medium to underline stories shared in the film and the impact of racism on our health and well-being.

 Cinematography is by Rajesh Barnabas and the film’s musical score by Thomas Davis.